Cutting-edge therapies

 Dermatitis

-Dermatitis is a general term describing common irritation and inflammation of the skin characterized by redness, itchiness, and rash.
-Several types of dermatitis are known that vary in cause and presentation.12
+Dermatitis is a general term describing that describes common irritation and inflammation of the skin, typically characterized by redness, itchiness, and rash.
+Several types of dermatitis exist, each differing in cause and clinical are known that vary in cause and presentation.12

-Atopic dermatitis (AD), also known as atopic eczema, is a chronic, relapsing, inflammatory condition that affects both children and adults with 80% to 90% of cases beginning by five years of age.13,14 AD has a worldwide prevalence of 15% to 20% of children and 1% to 3% of adults.14 The clinical presentation of AD varies with age and typically affects the neck, eyelids, forehead, face, wrists, and back of feet and hands.14 Acute AD is characterized by dry skin and fluid-filled blisters that may ooze and crust over.
-Subacute AD presents as abnormally red skin with dry, scaly plaques and papules.
-Chronic AD skin patches become cracked and dry, with areas of lichenification (becoming thick and leathery) from continued scratching.13-15 Anti-inflammatory medications and topical corticosteroids, combined with agents to keep skin moisturized, are central to AD treatment.
+Atopic dermatitis (AD), also known as atopic eczema, is a chronic, relapsing, inflammatory condition affecting both children and adults, with 80% to 90% of cases beginning by five years of age.13,14 AD has a worldwide prevalence of 15% to 20% in children and 1% to 3% in adults.14 Clinical presentation varies with age and commonly affects the neck, eyelids, forehead, face, wrists, and the back of hands and feet.14 Acute AD is characterized by dry skin and fluid-filled blisters that may ooze and crust over.
+Subacute AD presents with erythematous skin, dry, scaly plaqand papules, while chronic AD results in cracked dry skin with lichenification caused by repeated scratching.13-15 Anti-inflammatory treatments, including topical corticosteroids, combined with agents to mantain skin hydratation, are central to AD management.

 Impetigo